Doing Research with West Point

 Research Financial Transaction Procedures

-West Point researchers engaged with external partners and pursuing financial support should begin the process by contacting the Research Operations office (Dr. Elizabeth Velilla, x2764; Ms. Lesley Beckstrom, x5105; or Mr. Besim Hoxha, x6318).
-The RO staff will assist researchers in the coordination between the technical and budget contacts of external organizations, West Point research teams, and the West Point resource managers (G-8 and PRD).
+West Point researchers engaged with external partners and pursuing financial support should begin the process by contacting the Academic Research Division office (Dr. Elizabeth Velilla, x2764; Ms. Carol Spisso, x5105; or Mr. Besim Hoxha, x6318).
+The ARD staff will assist researchers in the coordination between the technical and budget contacts of external organizations, West Point research teams, and the West Point resource managers (G-8 and PRD).

-Following the development of initial statements of work (SOW) and relevant agreements between parties, the RO staff will coordinate meetings to bring all applicable participants in a transaction together to finalize necessary actions.
+Following the development of initial statements of work (SOW) and relevant agreements between parties, the ARD staff will coordinate meetings to bring all applicable participants in a transaction together to finalize necessary actions.

 Below is the Standard Operating Procedure (SOP) for entering and executing reimbursable agreements:

 To view transaction status, those with portal.westpoint.edu server access may go here for the Daily USMA G-8 Status of Funds (SOF) Reports.
-Please contact Ms. Lesley Beckstrom (x5105) for access information.
+Please contact Ms. Carol Spisso (x5105) for access information.

 Research Forms and Documents